AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/messageGiftedPremium.md

 > **messageGiftedPremium**: `object`

-Telegram Premium was gifted to the user
+Telegram Premium was gifted to a user

 ## Type declaration